 This is a summary of today’s post.

-- A PERFECT GIFT IDEA FOR FATHERS’ DAY!
-Check out our first book, The Garden Interior: A Year of Inspired Beauty by clicking here or pasting www.TheGardenInterior.com/Book into your browser.
+- Check out our first book, The Garden Interior: A Year of Inspired Beauty by clicking here or pasting www.TheGardenInterior.com/Book into your browser.

-- Also, please check out the new photos posted in “Weekly Garden Photos” (button on right), for some bright new images of the spring garden as we move further into May.
+- Also, please check out the new photos posted in “Weekly Garden Photos” (button on right), for some bright new images of the spring garden in the gorgeous garden month of June.

 ◊ ◊ ◊ ◊ ◊